 Over its life time, the additional invalid blocks may occur.
 Through the tight process control and intensive testing, Samsung minimizes the additional block failure rate, which is projected below 0.1% up until 1million program/erase cycles.
 Refer to the qualification report for the actual data.
 The following possible failure modes should be considered to implement a highly reliable system.
+In the case of status read failure after erase or program, block replacement should be done.
+To improve the efficiency of memory space, it is recommended that the read or verification failure due to single bit error be reclaimed by ECC without any block replacement.
+The said additional block failure rate does not include those reclaimed blocks.

-Failure Mode Detection and Countermeasure sequence Erase Failure Status Read after Erase> Block Replacement Write Program Failure Status Read after Program> Block Replacement Read back (Verify after Program)> Block Replacement or ECC Correction Read Single Bit Failure Verify ECC -> Block Replacement or ECC Correction
+Failure Mode Detection and Countermeasure sequence Erase Failure Status Read after Erase> Block Replacement Write Program Failure Status Read after Program> Block Replacement Read back (Verify after Program)> Block Replacement or ECC Correction Read Single Bit Failure Verify ECC -> ECC Correction